The Web Health

 8. Supports Cognitive Function

-White tea has neuroprotective properties that are beneficial for the brain cells.
-It might do so by slowing the clumping of proteins linked to memory-related diseases.
-Plus, the combination of caffeine and L-theanine promotes clarity, alertness, and sustained focus—without jitters.
+White tea has neuroprotective properties that support healthy brain cells.
+It may slow the buildup of proteins linked to memory-related diseases like Alzheimer’s.
+The natural mix of caffeine and L-theanine in white tea also promotes mental clarity, alertness, and focus without the jittery feeling often caused by stronger stimulants.

 Last Words

-White tea isn’t always low in caffeine—it’s determined by the type, how the tea is brewed, and the tea grade.
-If you’re sensitive to caffeine, go with mature leaf white teas like Shoumei or modify your brewing method.
+White tea isn’t always low in caffeine.
+It depends on the type, how it’s brewed, and the grade of the tea.
+If you’re sensitive to caffeine, choose mature leaf white teas like Shoumei, or adjust your brewing method to lower caffeine content.